billerickson/cms-page-order/readme.txt

 == Description ==

-Adds the ability to rearrange the pages with drag and drop.

-The plugin resembles [CMS Tree Page View](http://wordpress.org/extend/plugins/cms-tree-page-view/) in many ways, but is designed to look as native as possible, to be used in client projects.
-There is no plugin branding or donate button.
-Just pure functionality.

-For theme developers, there's quite a few filters in place for customizing:

-`cmspo_post_types`
-Specify the post types the plugin applies to ([example](http://www.billerickson.net/code/change-post-types-cms-page-order/))

-`cmspo_max_levels`
-The number of levels pages can be nested.

-`cmspo_post_statuses`
-The post statuses to show.
-Default: all (including custom statuses), except trash, auto-draft and inherit

-`cmspo_page_label`
-The label for the subpage in the admin menu ([example](http://www.billerickson.net/code/cms-page-order-customize-page-label/))

-`the_title`
-Standard WP filter, but can be used to customize the page names([example](http://www.billerickson.net/code/add-taxonomy-to-page-names-cms-page-order/))

-#### In Short:

 * Quick and easy drag and drop for rearranging of pages
 * Actions: View, edit, trash and publish (drafts and pending pages)
 * Set the maximum number of nesting levels